dd32/td-gh-ex/README.txt

 #####################################################################

-1. Extract the file "atahualpa3.zip" on your desktop computer, i.e. with WinZip or 7-zip
+1. Extract the file "atahualpa34.zip", "atahualpa.zip" or similar
+on your desktop computer, i.e. with WinZip or 7-zip

+This will create a directory named atahualpa (or atahualpaXX) with many files and subdirectories.

+From now on we'll call this directory "atahualpa" although it might be "atahualpa34" or whatever for you.

 #####################################################################

-2. Upload the complete folder "atahualpa3" with its contents to your web hosting account to the directory
+2. Upload the complete folder "atahualpa" with all its contents to your web hosting account to the directory
 /your wordpress-install/wp-content/themes/
-so the final destination of the "atahualpa3" folder becomes:
+so the final destination of the "atahualpa" folder becomes:
-/your wordpress-install/wp-content/themes/atahualpa3/
+/your wordpress-install/wp-content/themes/atahualpa/
 You will need a "FTP Client" Software for this

 #####################################################################